Wrongful Death Attorney

 In this part of the case, damages may be recovered by the surviving spouse, children, or parents of the deceased.
 The surviving spouse and children of the deceased can sue for the loss of future financial support that they would have received from the deceased.
 For example, if a person is killed in a car accident and leaves behind a wife and two young children, then those family members would be able to sue for the wages, earnings and financial support that they would have received from the deceased.
 There is also recovery for “loss of consortium,” which means the loss of society and companionship of the deceased.

 2. Survival Claim.

 A survival claim belongs to the estate of the deceased and is brought by the personal representative of the estate.
 Survival claims include recovery for the actual injury suffered by the deceased.
 This recovery would be payable to the deceased’s estate just as if the deceased had lived.
 For example, if the deceased died in a car crash due to multiple physical injuries and trauma, then the estate may pursue a claim for those injuries as if the deceased had survived.
 The surviving spouse, child or parent of a deceased’s family can bring both a wrongful death and survival claim.

-It is very important to get proper legal representation from an experienced Dallas car accident attorney.
-Call (214) 321-8225 or submit for a free consultation and personal case review.
+It is very important to get proper legal representation from an experienced Dallas wrongful death attorney.
+Call (214) 321-8225 or submit your case for a free consultation and personal case review.

 FREQUENTLY ASKED QUESTIONS ABOUT WRONGFUL DEATH CASES

 Who has the right to sue for wrongful death?

 Under the Texas Wrongful Death Statute, the following people may sue for wrongful death: